 Training

 There is a considerable amount of training that must take place before an officer can become a certified DOT Inspector.
 A two week training program is provided, at no cost to our department, by the Maryland State Police Commercial Vehicle Enforcement Division (Maryland State Police, n.d.).
-After the two week training course 32 inspections must be conducted with a certified Inspector.
+After the two week training course ,32 inspections must be conducted with a certified Inspector.

 When I attended, the initial two week training program was broken into two sections; the driver and the vehicle.
 The first week covers all of the regulations that covers the operator of the commercial vehicle.
 Ensuring the operator has the proper license to drive that type of motor vehicle, medical certificate regulations, and operating times are the focus for this week (Department of Transportation National Training Center, 2013).
 Enforcing these regulations can prevent accidents that occur due to the driver operating a vehicle without the proper license or medical card.
 It could also prevent accidents that occur because of fatigue from operating the vehicle over the legal time limits.